 Action point: Amplify the adoptee voice by supporting adoptee bloggers such as I Am Adopted, podcasters such as @AdopteesOn and @LocoParentis, YouTubers such as Yes I’m Adopted Don’t Make It Weird and authors such Anne Heffron.

 Tell me of any other human loss as ignored as that of an adoptee?
 I lost my birth mother the day I was born, and I was told it didn’t matter.
 Only in the last year have I acknowledged I experienced bereavement, and I am now, belatedly, going through a grieving process.

-I am not angry with my adoptive mum for loving me, cuddling me and raising me well.
-I am angry (and sad) she didn’t do all this while acknowledging my primal wound.
+I am not angry with my parents for loving me, cuddling me and raising me well.
+I am angry (and sad) they weren’t able to do all of this while acknowledging my primal wound.
 The two need not be mutually exclusive.